Georgian civil war of 1991–1993: Aftermath

 The three-year civil war produced a decade of political instability, permanent financial, economic and social crises.
 The situation began to stabilize in 1995.
 However, radical "Zviadists" organized several acts of terrorism and sabotage.
 They were charged for the assassination attempt of President Eduard Shevardnadze on 9 February 1998.
 A few days later, supporters of the former president kidnapped four observers from the United Nations Observer Mission in Georgia from their compound in Zugdidi in western Georgia.
 Some of the hostage takers surrendered, but Gocha Esebua, the leader of the Zviadist team, escaped and was killed in a shootout with police on 31 March.

 On October 18, 1998, there was an attempted revolt led by Colonel Akaki Eliava, a former Zviadist officer, near Kutaisi, Georgia's second largest city.
 After the collapse of the mutiny, Eliava and his followers hid in the forests of Samegrelo.
-He had produced permanent problems for the government until he was shot by security officers in 2000.
+He had produced constant problems for the government until he was shot by security officers in 2000.

 On January 26, 2004, the newly elected President Mikheil Saakashvili officially rehabilitated Gamsakhurdia to resolve the lingering political effects of his overthrow in an effort to "put an end to disunity in our society", as Saakashvili put it.
 He also released 32 Gamsakhurdia supporters arrested by Shevardnadze's government in 1993–1994.